Uta Hagen: Career

 In 1947, I worked in a play under the direction of Harold Clurman.
 He opened a new world in the professional theatre for me.
 He took away my 'tricks'.
 He imposed no line readings, no gestures, no positions on the actors.
 At first I floundered badly because for many years I had become accustomed to using specific outer directions as the material from which to construct the mask for my character, the mask behind which I would hide throughout the performance.
 Mr Clurman refused to accept a mask.
 He demanded ME in the role.
 My love of acting was slowly reawakened as I began to deal with a strange new technique of evolving in the character.
 I was not allowed to begin with, or concern myself at any time with, a preconceived form.
 I was assured that a form would result from the work we were doing.

-Hagen later "disassociated" herself from her first book, Respect for Acting.
-In Challenge for the Actor, she redefined a term which she had initially called "substitution", an esoteric technique for alchemizing elements of an actor's life with his/her character work, calling it "transference" instead.
-Though Hagen wrote that the actor should identify the character he plays with feelings and circumstances from his own life, she also makes clear that:Thoughts and feelings are suspended in a vacuum unless they instigate and feed the selected actions, and it is the characters' actions which reveal the character in the play.

-Respect for Acting is used as a textbook for many college acting classes.
+Hagen later "disassociated" herself from Respect for Acting.
+In Challenge for the Actor, she redefined a term which she had initially called "substitution", an esoteric technique for mixing elements of an actor's life with his/her character work, calling it "transference" instead.
+Respect for Acting was used as a textbook for many college acting classes.
 She also wrote a 1976 cookbook, Love for Cooking.
 In 2002, she was awarded the National Medal of Arts by President George W. Bush at a ceremony held at the White House.

-In 2001, Hagen agreed to be filmed giving master classes in NYC, LA, Toronto and Chicago by Karen Ludwig and Pennie du Pont, who released the video entitled Uta Hagen's Acting Class, a two-part set that captures her master classes.
-The video has been thoroughly studied and is now taught in many acting classes.

 Harvey Korman talks about studying under her during his Archive of American Television interview in 2004.
 David Hyde Pierce worked with Hagen in the Richard Alfieri play Six Dance Lessons in Six Weeks, at the Geffen Playhouse in 2001.
-Hyde Pierce spoke at her 2004 memorial at Manhattan's Majestic Theater.
+Pierce spoke at her 2004 memorial at Manhattan's Majestic Theater.